floragunncom/search-guard-docs/_content/_docs_signals/truststores.md

 (certificate authority).
 JVM considers CA to be trusted when its, so-called, root certificate is placed in the Java trust store.
 The trust store is usually a file provided with JVM (usually `lib/security/cacerts`) therefore its content depends on the Java version.
 Such behaviour may block connection during the TLS handshake phase when self-signed certificates are used or when private PKI is used.
-To overcome this inconvenience Signals component which uses a TLS connection can be configured so that it is possible to define which certificates are trusted.
+To overcome this inconvenience, a Signals component that uses a TLS connection can be configured so that it is possible to define which certificates are trusted.
 An example of such a configuration is visible below.
 ```json
 {